katawaredev/config/CONTRIBUTING.md

 In order to have **more readable messages** that are easy to follow when looking through the **project history**, this project follows [conventional commits](https://www.conventionalcommits.org/) specification.
 Improperly formatted commit messages may result in your change not appearing in the changelog.

 ## Issues

-### Issue Labeling

-We encourage using [StandardIssueLabels](https://github.com/wagenet/StandardIssueLabels) when creating your issues.

 ### Where to Find Known Issues